 (For those of you who have made the climb out, would you leave a comment to cheer on the ones who still climbing?
 Thank you!)

-Besides getting to know the amazing group of women in the Flying Free Community who know how hot and awful these rungs are because they’re climbing them too, joining the community gives you access to a long list of courses specifically tailored to help with the fears and challenges of climbing to the top.
+Besides getting to know the amazing group of women in the Flying Free Community who know how hot and awful these rungs are because they’re climbing them too, joining the community gives you access to a long list of courses and expert workshops specifically tailored to help with the fears and challenges of climbing to the top.
 Click HERE for more information.